kwyckmans/digital-garden/docs/_pages/now.md

 * 2023.18.09 Relaunching this blog
 * 2023.19.09 Install/decorate home office
+* 2023.22.09 Buy a car

 ## Recent

 ## Soon

+_A list of things I want to tackle.
+I had this idea this would be full of technical projects and ideas, but it seems life has decided otherwise._

 * 2023 Freshen up Java skills
 * 2023 Create python script for financial projections